Where can you eat well in Neanderland?

 Here you can reserve your parking space at the airport.

-Accommodation in the area * you can also book at booking.com.
+Accommodation in the area * (advertisement) you can also book at booking.com.

 Source: own research on site.
-We thank you The Neanderland and North Rhine Westphalia Tourism for inviting me to this trip.
-However, our opinion remains our own.
+We would definitely like to thank you The Neanderland and North Rhine-Westphalia Tourism for supporting me on this trip.
+However, our opinions remain, as always, our own.

 Text: © Copyright Monika Fuchs and TravelWorldOnline